Chapter 10: Late

 In 1927 Berdis Jones, when James was three, married David Baldwin, approximately forty-five years her senior, a man who Baldwin believed to be his biological father until his mid-teens.
 The senior Baldwin was a laborer and a preacher who had fled New Orleans primarily because he deemed it “a new-world Sodom and Gomorrah,” (Campbell 4) but ultimately because he could not socially adjust.
 Despite providing young “Jimmy” with an adoption and surname, David Baldwin was cruel to the family, and amplified the already claustrophobic, nightmarish ghettoworld with his religious fanaticism and unwaning ramblings on of the injustice (and his hatred) of the white man.
 James recalls the terms on which the struggle for survival in the ghetto must depend in that “the nature of the ghetto is somehow ultimately to make those skills which are immoral the only skills worth having.
 You haven’t got to be sweet to survive in a ghetto; you’ve got to be cunning.
 You’ve got to make up the rules as you go along; there aren’t any others.
 You can’t call the cops.”
 (Pratt 15)

-Gates- A Life of James Baldwin, Baldwin remembers his
+Talking at the Gates- A Life of James Baldwin, Baldwin

-father “locked-up in his terrors; hating and fearing every
+remembers his father “locked-up in his terrors; hating and

-living soul including his children... his long silences punctuated by
+fearing every living soul including his children... his long silences

-rightly due to his overall (and clinically diagnosed) madness common
+religious fervor, and rightly due to his overall (and clinically

 passion for the written language was exemplified in his pre-teen